Noclip on! Simulated primordial black holes could dance through Sun-like stars

 About Diana Solano-Oropeza

-I'm a first year astronomy PhD student at Cornell University, where I study exoplanets, stars, and habitability using Gaia data.
-I earned my B.S. in physics at Drexel University before entering the Bridge to the PhD in STEM program at Columbia University.
-There, I researched TESS-detected exoplanets for two years.
+I'm a second year astronomy PhD student at Cornell University, where I study exoplanets, stars, and habitability using TESS and Gaia data.
+I majored in physics at Drexel University and got my start in exoplanets in the Bridge to the PhD in STEM program at Columbia University.
 My hobbies include practicing Muay Thai, fictionwriting, and playing video games.
-You can check out my website at https://dianasolano-oropeza.com/.
+Proud Queens New Yorker and even proud-er child of immigrants.

 Leave a Reply